PikachuPenial/Titanmod/PATCHNOTES.md

 - Increased iron sight recoil multiplier to 0.75 (previously 0.50)
 - Reduced horizontal recoil to 10 (previously 15)

+*MR-96*
+- Reduced vertical recoil to 95 (previously 120)
+- Reduced horizontal recoil to 42 (previously 72)

+*OSP-18*
+- Reduced vertical recoil to 55 (previously 70)
+- Reduced horizontal recoil to 20 (previously 25)

+*OTs-33 Pernach*
+- Reduced vertical recoil to 32 (previously 37)
+- Reduced horizontal recoil to 12 (previously 18)

 *Owen Gun*
 - Reworked recoil but no recoil values were tweaked

+*P320*
+- Reduced vertical recoil to 40 (previously 60)

+*PM-9*
+- Increased damage to 22 (previously 21)
+- Reduced vertical recoil to 32 (previously 35)
+- Reduced horizontal recoil to 10 (previously 13)

+*Scorpion Evo*
+- Reduced vertical recoil to 20 (previously 30)

+*USP*
+- Reduced vertical recoil to 30 (previously 40)
+- Reduced horizontal recoil to 15 (previously 20)

+*Walther P99*
+- Reduced vertical recoil to 37 (previously 42)
+- Reduced horizontal recoil to 12 (previously 15)

+*Webley*
+- Reduced vertical recoil to 60 (previously 80)
+- Reduced horizontal recoil to 25 (previously 50)

+**>QOL & BUG FIXES**
+- Added new view animation while sliding and while using/retracting the grappling hook

+- Fixed view animations not playing in singleplayer (for people who like playing with themselves)